How to Build an Emergency Kit

 The 5 essential components of an emergency kit:

-- You will need 1 gallon per person per day (1/2 for drinking, 1/2 for cooking/sanitation)
+- Water.
+You will need 1 gallon per person per day (1/2 for drinking, 1/2 for cooking/sanitation)

 - Light Source.
 Candles are a fire risk so they should be avoided.
 Safe-light options such as battery powered or hand-crank flashlights, lanterns, or light sticks are all good options.
 Be sure to pack batteries.